 Two words: Dog.
 Hair.

 With the wheels on the bottom, I can also move it between different parts of my studio as needed.
-If I need more space for current project yarn on my floor loom then I have a spot for it!
+If I need more space for my current project’s yarn on my floor loom then I have a spot for it!

-This cart is sturdy, easy to put together, and honestly, I love the color.
+This cart is sturdy, easy to put together, and honestly, I love the color (it does come in other colors too!)
 It is also completely metal and not plastic.
 This was a big plus for me.

 You can also find other carts with pegboards on their sides, caddies, and more.
 These can also be great options for a studio.